 Even Simon Peter failed at this point.
 On the eve of Christ’s crucifixion he asserted: “Even if I must die with you, I will never deny you.”
 But later that night Peter was the most vocal in denying the Lord.

 Like Paul said we sometimes fail in practicing the good we want to do (Romans 6-7).
 We honor God with our lips but wind up disobeying.
-We say “yes” to God’s Law but somehow wind-up failing the test of obedience.
-It’s a constant struggle to walk uprightly.
+We say “yes” to God’s Law but somehow wind up failing the test of obedience.
+It’s a constant struggle to walk upright.
 Thankfully, God understands man’s propensity to stray.
 His chosen people Israel constantly illustrated this:

 Deuteronomy 9:24 says: “You have been rebellious against the LORD ever since I have known you.”